DanOrlovsky/codex/README.md

 # codex
-prescriptive guidelines for working with strategic machines
+Prescriptive guidelines for working with strategic machines

+Open `protocol.md` to view guidelines.